 The author’s 4.2 litre TD Nissan Patrol and TVan.
 Each had independent solar systems that could be coupled together if ever necessary (we never needed to).
 Pic: the rig set up for camping close to Mitchells Falls in the Kimberley.
 Copyright: RV Books.

 What works well is two independent solar systems, one for the tow vehicle, and another for the trailer.
 Two 120 watt solar modules and a 100 Ah AGM or lithium battery will drive a 60-80 litre chest fridge in the tow vehicle with ease.

 A second system, (about 100 watts), will run LED lights, water pump, and a diesel or LP gas-powered water/space heater in the trailer.
 If that has also to run/charge iPads and cope with modems etc., it is advisable to increase solar capacity to 130 watts.

 The previous image shows the author’s own system that was set up this way.
 (Extensive details are in our associated book Solar That Really Works.)

-The Vista pop-top unit provides small travel trailer space with full off-road mobility.
+The Vista pop-top unit provides small caravan space with full off-road mobility.
 Pic: Andrew Woodmansey

 Unless fit and active, I advise most people over 70 to be wary of minimalist camper trailers.
 Whilst strength varies, it usually decreases after that age, possibly precluding otherwise good choices.
 Particularly when wet, tent canvas is really too heavy to lift safely single-handed.
 This is true also of raising the roofs of pop-tops (unless assisted by compressed gas struts).
 Larger units have an inside kitchen but what works well are kitchen facilities, such as a folding table and portable two-burner gas stovetop, outside as well.